risc0/risc0/website/docs/zkvm/developer-guide/zkvm-specification.md

 # zkVM Technical Specification

-Like many other execution environments, the zkVM it has unique characteristics that developers may find helpful when programming.
+Like many other execution environments, the zkVM has unique characteristics that developers may find helpful when programming.
 The following description of zkVM characteristics assume familiarity with systems programming concepts.
 Those who are not familiar may want to consult additional resources such as